nigarixx/Learning-C/README.md

 21.c - Writing a forename, surname and year of birth and displaying the names and the year one after another sequentially.

 22.c - Writing hours and minutes as input, and calculates the total number of minutes.

+23.c - Displaying two integers and return true if either one is 5 or their sum or difference is 5.

+24.c - Writing three integers from the user and find second largest number among these.